 8. Who decides what accommodations a student receives?

-Each Disability Support Services advisor has the authority and the background to determine accommodations based on the functional limitations specified in the documentation.
-The college is under no obligation to honor recommendations made by the diagnosing practioner if such recommendations depart from national standards and guidelines.
+Each Disability Support Services adviser has the authority and the background to determine accommodations based on the functional limitations specified in the documentation.
+The college is under no obligation to honor recommendations made by the diagnosing practitioner if such recommendations depart from national standards and guidelines.

 9. Can I tell the other faculty members about a student and look to them for suggestions?